Govin25/QuizMaster/docs/README.md

-# QuizMaster Documentation
+# Quainy Documentation

-This directory contains the complete documentation for QuizMaster, built with [Docusaurus](https://docusaurus.io/).
+This directory contains the complete documentation for Quainy, built with [Docusaurus](https://docusaurus.io/).

 ## 🚀 Quick Start